 Get Energy Costs Down and Keep Them There

 Residential window tinting doesn’t only have the option to look cool, it’s also practical!
 The thin usually synthetic resin polyester film can block up to 98% of the sun’s UV rays.
 While blocking the UV rays from your skin, the window tinting will also block them from heating up your home.
-As the UV rays enter through your windows, they heat everything they touch!
+UV rays enter through your windows and heat everything they touch!
 This includes the walls, floor, furniture, air, and you.
 While the warm sun coming through a window may be the spot a furry friend likes to snooze, they’ll love it, even more, when your energy bills are down because you can afford to buy them more treats.

 What About My Bills?